5 Reasons Why You Shouldn’t Elope

 But I don’t believe it’s right to push couples to elope purely for the sake of keeping the wedding industry alive or to keep our wedding businesses alive.
 That’s not fair.
 And it’s not fair to couples who are persuaded to host a wedding they quite literally never wanted.

-So my lovely couple, I want to be honest with you and provide you with some solid reasons why you shouldn’t elope, even if it seems like your wedding won’t happen for another century.
+So, my lovely couples, I want to be honest with you and provide you with some solid reasons why you shouldn’t elope, even if it seems like your wedding won’t happen for another century.

 Don’t elope if a large wedding has always been your dream